enviodev/hyperindex/codegenerator/cli/CommandLineHelp.md

 * `dev` — Development commands for starting, stopping, and restarting the indexer with automatic codegen for any changed files
 * `stop` — Stop the local environment - delete the database and stop all processes (including Docker) for the current directory
 * `codegen` — Generate indexing code from user-defined configuration & schema files
+* `benchmark-summary` — Prints a summary of the benchmark data after running the indexer with envio start --bench flag or setting 'ENVIO_SAVE_BENCHMARK_DATA=true'
 * `local` — Prepare local environment for envio testing
 * `start` — Start the indexer without any automatic codegen